Digital banks and the evolution of banking in Latin America

 Innovation is key in this scenario, not only to mitigate barriers to the entry of new players, but also to enhance the user experience.
 The fact is that the ability to compete successfully on this market depends on having advanced technology and staying ahead of the game.

-And how can operations of this kind be scaled up?
-Dock is a pioneer in banking as a service in Brazil, and has a complete digital banking solution.
-Thanks to open APIs, any company can have its own digital bank under its own tradename and join in this exciting, fast-growing business ecosystem.
+And how to scale these operations?
+THE Dock is a pioneer in Banking as a Service in Brazil and has a complete solution of Banking.
+Through open APIs, any company can have its own digital bank with its brand and, thus, be part of this ecosystem that is in full swing.

 Dock not only provides the platform, but also takes responsibility for the treasury services involved.
 Essentially, this means it processes and tracks all the transactions and authorizes the settlements.
 So you don’t have to worry about opening accounts for payment, processing transactions, or meeting regulatory requirements – this is all part of the solution.